-A morning energiser routine to wake up the Body and Breath soon after sunrise followed by a healthy breakfast
+A morning Yoga routine to wake up the Body and Breath soon after sunrise followed by a healthy breakfast

-After breakfast walk in the gardens to connect with plants, trees, paddy, butterflies, birds
+After breakfast, walk in the gardens of Beingsattvaa to connect with plants, trees, paddy, butterflies, bees and birds

-A series of Active and Therapeutic routines to strengthen and heal the back
+A series of Treatments and Therapeutic routines to strengthen and heal the body, including full body massages, back, neck, shoulder massages and hair treatments

 (Please let our staff know the previous day about your interest so they can arrange)